Finite time pseudo-rip singularity in cosmology: Energy conditions for new models

+which requires $m\geq2$ to hold.
+Since positive $n$ always contributes to deceleration in this model, this additional condition for the SEC (i.e. $m\geq2$) can be interpreted as enforcing $w\geq -1/3$ in the limit $a\to0$.

-Summarising the EC for SFS models, the NEC is generally fulfilled while DEC is not since the pressure dominates at the singularity.
+Summarising the ECs for SFS model (\ref{eq:model}), the NEC and WEC are always fulfilled.
+The SEC demands the extra condition $m\geq2$ to hold.
+However, the DEC is always violated (at least) near the SFS.
 The singularity is weak, at least in the sense of Tipler \cite{Tipler} and Kr\'olak \cite{Krolak}, though the pressure has a finite-time divergence.
 So, SFS can also be called ``sudden pressure singularity" since the energy density does not blow-up.